vidarsko/ComFiT/JOSS_paper/paper.md

 # Research projects
 (Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.)
 COMFIT is based on code that has been developed during the authors PhD project and has been used in a range of recent scholarly publications.
-This includes simmulations of active matter in
+This includes simmulations of active matter in ...
+Stirred Bose-Einstein condensates in ...
+Phasecrystalls in ...
+and all of the above in

 ComFiT encourages community involvement.
 The project's repository provides guidelines for code contributions, feature suggestions, and issue reporting, promoting collaborative development and continuous improvement.